jackson15j/qmk_firmware/users/jackson15j/readme.md

   pinky.
 * Symmetric layout between hands (as much as possible).
 * Use emacs, so need `Ctrl`/`Alt` on the left-side.
+    * **UPDATE:** Moved over to home-row mods.
+Finding it much better to use compared to thumbs for mods.
+Also heavy switches and thumbs being under the palm where leading to some knuckle pain.
 * I'm a right-hand `Space` fan, but added to left-side as well for single half gaming.
+    * **UPDATE:** Like mods, I'm finding that I naturally alternate hitting space with either hand now.
 * Keep shifted-number symbols in the same place (fallback stock-Qwerty muscle memory).
 * Use `EE_HANDS` (On split boards) so that either half can be plugged in.
+* Using combos for common keys on top/bottom rows.

 Layout
 ------